-Some we can even acknowledge that they have zero nutritional value, but we rarely consider that they actually cause us harm!
+Some of these we can even acknowledge have zero nutritional value, but we rarely consider that they actually cause us harm!

-These substances put pressure on our body systems as they attempt to digest and assimilate these substances that are empty of everything except calories.
+These substances put pressure on our body systems, as they are forced to digest and assimilate these substances that are empty of everything except calories.
 They also have to mount attacks sending out white blood cells to deal with the dangerous toxicities introduced, as well as having to store the excess calories that are not used as fat.

 This requires copious amounts of energy that could otherwise be used for repairing,